Dealing with skin that’s dry, red, scaly, or just all-around irritated? Chances are your moisture barrier is in need of some good old-fashioned TLC.

 What to do today

 If you feel like your skin still isn’t holding in moisture, it’s time to bring in the big guns — also known as petroleum jelly.
-When dealing with more severe moisture barrier damage, petroleum jelly is one of the most effective (not to mention affordable!) things you can use.
+If you’re experiencing more severe moisture barrier damage, petroleum jelly is one of the most effective (not to mention affordable) things you can use.

-Petroleum jelly (like Vaseline) is an occlusive that forms a barrier over your skin and locks in moisture — and can prevent transepidermal water loss by a whopping 98 percent.
+Petroleum jelly (like Vaseline) is an occlusive that forms a barrier over your skin and locks in moisture — and it can prevent transepidermal water loss by a whopping

 Take a deep breath